-A bladder infection is a common condition with upwards of 30% of women experiencing it at least once throughout in their life.
+A bladder infection or cystitis as it is medically known, is a common condition with upwards of 30% of women experiencing it at least once throughout in their life.

-Many factors can cause a bladder infection, some of which include:
+Many other factors can cause a bladder infection, some of which include:

 - Sexual activity — the risk increases the more often you have sexual intercourse

 - Spermicide-coated condoms or a diaphragm with spermicide can alter the naturally protective acidity or pH of the vagina

 - Menopause – changes to the lining of the vagina and urethra, reduction in elasticity and lubrication and an increase in pH, makes you more likely to have a bacterial infection.